jeff4/bionotes.github.io/_comp/css.md

 # Chapter 13: Colors and Backgrounds p.
 303
 * Color names p.
 304. There are 140 standard colornames, per JNR as well as per the [HTMLColorCodes](https://htmlcolorcodes.com/color-names/) site: "Modern browsers support 140 named colors, which are listed below.
 Use them in your HTML and CSS by name, Hex color code or RGB value."
-* Handy table listing all 140 colors, with associated RGB and hex values on p.
+* **Handy color table listing** all 140 colors, with associated RGB and hex values on p.
 305 of JNR.
 * Intro to RGB and Hex Colors p.
 306-308.

 ### RGBa Color p.
 309